a-burlakov/melinas-fingers/README.md

 ### The only way to interrupt a sequence is to Alt+Tab to another application
 There're no long sequences, but you can make something really long in DIY hotkey type.
 If you did so, just Alt+Tab from Elden Ring, it will break the sequence.

-### Melina's Fingers will not make you a PvP champion
-Elden Ring in not a bad game.
-It's battle system is very complex and if you want to win, you need to learn many things.
-Winning in Elden Ring consists of: creating a valuable build; spacing; knowing a territory you're fighting in; ability to play agile and adapt to new circumstances; feeling your opponent; knowing your own moveset; knowing many little things about game mechanics; resource management; risk management; constant little mindgames; being patient and not being greedy, etc. Ability to hardswap is only one of thousand things that brings you victory.

-I was inspired to make Melina's Fingers after I watched some popular players play the game (like ChaseTheBro, JeeNiNe, Steelovsky) and how easily they can hardswap their weapons.
-But they don't win just because they hardswap easily, they win because they understand the game.

-Thus, Melina's Fingers can help you, but please don't count that it will save you in battle with experienced player or three opponents at once.

 ## P.S.
 I would really appreciate if you'll give this repo a star
 I live in Russia, and I want to get a job as Python developer.
 And it's going to be really difficult due some recent events in my country, as nobody need juniors in hard times.
 But a repo with some stars would greatly help me with my first job search.